 - winter squash

-Lean protein sources like tofu, chicken, and fish don’t provide fiber but are very filling and a healthy dietary option for women with PCOS.
+Lean protein sources like tofu, chicken, and fish don’t provide fiber but are a very filling and nutritious dietary option for people with PCOS.

 Foods that help reduce inflammation may also be beneficial.
-They include:
+These foods include:

-- Foods high in refined carbohydrates, such as white bread and muffins.
+- foods high in refined carbohydrates, like white bread and muffins

-- Inflammatory foods, such as processed and red meats.
+- inflammatory foods, like processed and red meats

-Refined carbohydrates cause inflammation, exacerbate insulin resistance, and should be avoided.
-These include highly processed foods, such as:
+Refined carbohydrates cause inflammation, exacerbate insulin resistance, and should be avoided or limited significantly.
+These include highly processed foods like: